Please read through the Quick Start Guide in the README to get started.

 There are two parts to this:

-- VirtualBox does not allow gets VMs to create symlinks in synced folders by default.
+- VirtualBox does not allow guest VMs to create symlinks in synced folders by default.

 - Windows does not allow the creation of symlinks unless your local policy allows it; see TechNet article.
 Even if local policy allows it, many users experience problems in the creation of symlinks.